Jury deliberations push into 4th day over ex-Parkland school resource officer’s fate in a rare trial over police conduct in a mass shooting | KRDO

 Jury deliberations push into 4th day over ex-Parkland school resource officer’s fate in a rare trial over police conduct in a mass shooting

-(CNN) — Jurors are due to begin a fourth day of deliberations Thursday in the trial of the former school resource officer who stayed outside during the 2018 massacre at a Parkland, Florida, high school – a rare trial focused on law enforcement response to a mass shooting.
+(CNN) — Jurors have begun a fourth day of deliberations Thursday in the trial of the former school resource officer who stayed outside during the 2018 massacre at a Parkland, Florida, high school – a rare trial focused on law enforcement response to a mass shooting.

 State prosecutors accuse Scot Peterson, 60, of ignoring his training and doing nothing as 17 people, including 14 students, were gunned down at Marjory Stoneman Douglas High School in what became the deadliest US high school shooting ever.
 His attorney argued the then-Broward Sheriff’s Office deputy didn’t enter the building under attack because he couldn’t tell where the shots were coming from.

 Peterson has pleaded not guilty to 11 counts, including seven felony counts of child neglect and three misdemeanor counts of culpable negligence.
-He also faces a misdemeanor count of perjury for allegedly lying to investigators about the number of gunshots he heard after arriving at the scene and about whether he saw people fleeing the 1200 building.
+He also faces a misdemeanor count of perjury for allegedly lying to investigators about the number of gunshots he heard after arriving at the scene and about whether he saw people fleeing the 1200 building, the site of the shooting.

-The six jurors are set to meet again Thursday – after deliberating so far for nearly 15 hours – as Americans continue to grapple with mass and school shootings.
+Jurors are meeting again Thursday after deliberating so far for nearly 15 hours, as Americans continue to grapple with mass and school shootings.
 About 200 attacks have unfolded on K-12 campuses since the Valentine’s Day carnage at the Parkland school, a CNN tally shows, and more than 330 shootings with at least four wounded, excluding a shooter, have been recorded so far this year, the Gun Violence Archive reports.

 If the jury finds Peterson not guilty of the six most serious charges – second-degree felony child neglect, with up to 15 years in prison per count – they will have to consider whether he is guilty of lesser crimes.